andlabs/qo/README.md

 // #qo LIBS: pwquality sqlite3
 ```

-For more ocntrol over the command lines for compiling each file, the `CFLAGS`, `CXXFLAGS`, and `LDFLAGS` directives pass their `arguments` as extra arguments to the C compiler, C++ compiler, and linker, respectively.
+For more control over the command lines for compiling each file, the `CFLAGS`, `CXXFLAGS`, and `LDFLAGS` directives pass their `arguments` as extra arguments to the C compiler, C++ compiler, and linker, respectively.

 `#qo` directives are assembled from all source files together.
 That is, do not copy the directives into each source file; bad things will happen.